rollerworks-graveyard/RollerworksMultiUserBundle/docs/index.md

 ### 3: Create your UserSystem(s)

-To create your user-system, first create a new bundle skeleton.
+To create your new user-system, first create a new bundle skeleton.

+**Note:** Using this method requires the SensioGeneratorBundle to be installed and enabled, which is the case for the symfony-standard edition.

-> There are some plans on providing a app/console command to easily create a new user-bundle skeleton,
+> There are some plans on providing an app/console command to easily create a new user-bundle skeleton,
-> with all the routing and such already configured.
+> with all the user-sys, routing information and form types already configured.

 ``` bash
 $ php app/console generate:bundle